Aussie Taika Waititi Wins Oscar!

 The much-loved local boy wasn’t actually born here, but spent a holiday in Melbourne once when he was a kid, so he is Australian.

-“Everything he knows about filmmaking he learnt on that 6-day holiday when he was eight.” and industry insider said.
+“Everything he knows about filmmaking he learnt on that 6-day holiday when he was eight.” an industry insider said.
 “I think he might’ve even stopped over at Sydney Airport once on the way to Asia in the late 1990s, so he very much calls Australia home”.

 Prime Minister Scott Morrison said it was great to see Australian talent awarded on the international stage.
 “You don’t get much more Australian than Taika Waititi – congratulations mate.”